 GDPR Compliant Marketing Automation Solution

-There is no way you can ignore General Data Protection Regulation.
+There is no way you can ignore the General Data Protection Regulation.
 In fact, it needs your immediate notice.
 The General Data Protection Regulation (GDPR) was designed to strengthen and unify data protection for all individuals across the European Union.

 Despite Britain’s vote to bid adieu to the European Union, Article 50 is not yet signed.
 This means, the EU regulations still enforce upon us.
 Forecasters have predicted that it isn’t in the immediate future that we are leaving EU.
 By the time we do, the GDPR will be in full swing 😱